True-Phi/fawri-plus-website/content/pages/features.md

         tagline: 'Stay in the Loop, Every Step of the Way'
         subtitle: Live Updates Direct to Your Email
         text: >
-          Track your deliveries in real-time and receive updates directly to your email, keeping you informed at every step of the way.
+          Stay informed with our real-time tracking system.
+You’ll receive live updates directly to your email, keeping you in the loop at every stage of your delivery for complete peace of mind.
         image:
           type: ImageBlock
           altText: Background alt text